wrld/PRoGAN/README.md

 This is the official repository for PRoGAN.
 The currently released code is for reviewers of RA-L to reproduce the experimental results on *AEROGROUND DATASET* and *WEAKPAIRED DATASET*.

-## PS: We apologize to the reviewers that we accidentally uploaded a wrong source code file in the supplementary folder along with the manuscript, and therefore we decided to open-source this project ahead of time so that the reviewer is able to repreduce the result!!!
+## PS: We apologize to the reviewers that we accidentally uploaded a wrong source code file in the supplementary folder along with the manuscript, and therefore we decided to open-source this project ahead of time so that the reviewer is able to reproduce the result!!!

 ## Dependencies